-Attracting and retaining talented employees is vital to the success of any business, and offering competitive compensation is one of the most important things that you can do to make your business attractive to the best and brightest.
+Attracting and retaining talented employees is vital to the success of any business, and offering competitive compensation is one of the most important things that you can do as an employer to make your business attractive to the best and brightest.

 But what exactly is a competitive salary for your industry and your geographic area?
-Following these six steps will help you put together the best pay scale system and ensure that you’re paying employees fairly.
+Following these six steps will show you how to pay employees, help you put together the best pay scale system, and ensure that you’re paying employees fairly.

 1. Create Written Job Descriptions

 Before you even begin thinking about numbers, you should be thinking about people.
 What roles do you need to fill as an employer to ensure your business can operate on a day-to-day basis?
 Compile a list of job titles from entry-level through management and for full-time employees as well as part-time employees.
 At this early stage, you shouldn’t limit your thinking based on what you can afford.
 Instead, plan your ideal team so you can ensure you’re covering all the bases.
 Once this best-case scenario is in place, you can then take action in a way that’s financially feasible.

 Once you’ve compiled a list of all the employee, as the employer, you will need, create thorough descriptions for each job.
 The job descriptions should outline what tasks the person is responsible for, who oversees the person in the position, what hours are required, who works directly with the person in the role and what qualifications are mandatory and desired for the post.
 Make these job descriptions your ideal vision of the job.
 What types of experience, training, skills, and education would the perfect person possess?